Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 What you assess: Strategic analysis, application of analytical frameworks, evidence-based argumentation, business judgment, and ability to defend decisions under questioning.

-Example 4: History (AI-Integrated, Verification Challenge Pattern)
+Example 4: History (AI-Collaborative, Verification Challenge Pattern)

 Traditional assignment: "Write a 10-page research paper analyzing the causes and consequences of the American Civil War."